On a convex embedding of the Euler problem of two fixed centers: History and Known results

 \section{History and Known results}

-Let $M$ be a closed contact three-manifold equipped with a vector field $X$ without rest points.
-A \textit{global disk-like surface of section} for $X$ consists of an embedded closed disk $\mathcal{D} \subset M$ satisfying the following properties:
+Let $M$ be a closed three-manifold equipped with a vector field $X$ without rest points.
+A \textit{global disk-like surface of section} for $X$ consists of an embedded closed disk $\mathcal{D} \subset M$ satisfying the following properties: \begin{itemize} \item the vector field $X$ is tangent to the boundary $\partial \mathcal{D}$.
+The boundary is called the \textit{spanning orbit};